litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 2. **View Your OmniAccount**: After connecting, you'll see your pre-calculated OmniAccount address

-3. **Fund Your Account**: Send ETH or tokens to your OmniAccount address
+3. **Fund with ETH**: Send ETH to your OmniAccount address for gas fees
-   - Select the token type (ETH, USDC, or USDT)
-   - Use the "Mint Test Tokens" button to get test USDC/USDT
-   - Send tokens to the displayed address
+   - Copy the displayed address or scan the QR code
-   - Monitor all token balances in real-time
+   - Send at least 0.01 ETH (recommended)
+   - The app will automatically detect when funded

-4. **Authorize Root Key**: Once funded, authorize your wallet as a root signer
+4. **Authorize Root Key**: Once ETH is received, authorize your wallet as a root signer
    - This deploys your OmniAccount contract
    - Adds your wallet as an authorized signer

+5. **Add ERC20 Tokens** (Optional): Add USDC or USDT for token swaps
+   - Select the token type (USDC or USDT)
+   - Use the "Mint Test Tokens" button to get test tokens
+   - Send tokens to your OmniAccount address
+   - Monitor all token balances in real-time

-5. **Manage Signers**: After deployment, manage authorized signers
+6. **Manage Signers**: After deployment, manage authorized signers
    - View all current authorized signers
    - Add new signers by entering their address
    - Remove existing signers (except yourself while connected)